999harish999/Hand-written-digit-Recognizer-Streamlit-app/README.md

 #### Approach :
 Two types of nerural netowrk architechure were used for analysis, Artifical Neural network(ANN) and Convolutional Neural Networks(CNN).
 90% of images were used for training and 10% for testing.
 Both type of models were tunned and best hyperparameters were selected using keras_tunner.
 Final Validation accuracies for both the models were compared after 20 EPOCHS and was concluded that CNN was performing better.
 CNN val score =99.991% , ANN val score =98.91%.
 Final CNN model was trained on entire dataset for 20 EPOCHS.
 A streamlist app was built around this model and deployed on https://share.streamlit.io/

+Approach and Model buling Document is available on ipython notebook

 ## Demo
 [![open streamlit app](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://share.streamlit.io/999harish999/hand-written-digits-recognizer/main/streamlit_host.py)